jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 When built and run this project takes a set of Eclipse cheat sheets and transforms them to PDF.
 Eclipse cheat sheets are obviously best viewed inside Eclipse.
 Using PDF allows us to print nicely formated cheat sheets on paper which allows the user to work through the cheat sheets with a pen and check off each item as they go.
 Using cheat sheets physically on paper was seen as a new way to learn and was the original concept of the Debrief cheat sheets publishing project I worked on.

 Darwin Information Typing Architecture (DITA) is an XML data model for authoring and using DITA-OT you can publish those ideas.
 The DITA standard is maintained by the OASIS DITA Technical Committee.
+Some of the largest and most successful companies in the world use DITA.
+[Companies using DITA](http://www.ditawriter.com/companies-using-dita/)

 It's a two step process first the DITA XML is created from the Eclipse cheat sheets (XML files) and then you use the DITA-Open Toolkit to create the PDF from the auto created DITA files.